PROFESSIONAL PRACTICE GUIDELINES

 4. The following information is necessary to process an alleged infraction complaint:

-· Name of the Complainant and Respondent.
+· Full legal name of the Complainant and Respondent.

 · Clear identification by name and number of the specific portion of the Professional Practice Guidelines alleged to have been breached.